alex-laitenberger/alex-laitenberger.github.io/index.markdown

 ## AI / NLP Research

-I'm a researcher in Natural Language Processing with a focus on language models, retrieval-augmented generation (RAG), and agentic multi-step reasoning pipelines.
-I recently co-authored a Stanford-affiliated paper on RAG evaluation with Christopher D. Manning (Stanford) and Nelson F. Liu (OpenAI), which has been accepted to EMNLP 2025 Main.
-My work investigates how simple, well-designed methods can outperform more complex RAG systems in long-context QA tasks, and introduces a strong baseline to support future research in advanced RAG methods.
+I'm a researcher in Natural Language Processing with a focus on improving the truthfulness of language models, retrieval-augmented generation (RAG), agentic multi-step reasoning pipelines and fact verification systems.
+I recently co-authored a Stanford-affiliated paper on RAG evaluation with Christopher D. Manning (Stanford) and Nelson F. Liu (OpenAI/Stanford), which has been published at the EMNLP 2025 Main Conference in Suzhou, China.
+The work investigated how simple, well-designed methods can outperform more complex RAG systems in long-context QA tasks, and introduces a strong baseline to support future research in advanced RAG methods.

-I'm currently open to research opportunities in both academia and industry — particularly roles involving the development and training of language models, their applications in RAG systems and the design of agentic reasoning systems.
-Long term, I remain excited about contributing to foundational research in NLP and AI — whether through academic institutions like Stanford or top-tier AI research labs working at the frontier of language model development.
+I'm currently open to research opportunities in both academia and industry — particularly roles involving the improvement of truthfulness and factual accuracy of language models, their applications in RAG, agentic reasoning, and fact verification systems.
+Long term, I remain excited about contributing to foundational research in NLP and AI — whether through academic institutions or top-tier AI research labs working at the frontier of language model development.

 [[LinkedIn]](https://www.linkedin.com/in/laitenberger/) [[Google Scholar]](https://scholar.google.com/citations?user=t82LsQgAAAAJ&hl=en) [[GitHub]](https://github.com/alex-laitenberger) [[CV]](../cv.pdf)